riascho/drag-drop-project-manager/README.md

 ## Step 1: DOM Element Selection & OOP Rendering

-- create class with constructors properties that contain DOM elements we want to address
+- create class `project-input` with constructors properties that contain DOM elements we want to address
 - import template elements content
 - attach grabbed template content to active div for rendering
 - all of the above happens in the constructor, so that it is executed when the class is instantiated